reframe-hpc/reframe/docs/config_reference.rst

    - ``local``: Jobs will be launched locally without using any job scheduler.
    - ``pbs``: Jobs will be launched using the `PBS Pro <https://en.wikipedia.org/wiki/Portable_Batch_System>`__ scheduler.
    - ``torque``: Jobs will be launched using the `Torque <https://en.wikipedia.org/wiki/TORQUE>`__ scheduler.
+   - ``sge``: Jobs will be launched using the `Sun Grid Engine <https://arc.liv.ac.uk/SGE/htmlman/manuals.html>`__ scheduler.
    - ``slurm``: Jobs will be launched using the `Slurm <https://www.schedmd.com/>`__ scheduler.
      This backend requires job accounting to be enabled in the target system.
      If not, you should consider using the ``squeue`` backend below.
    - ``squeue``: Jobs will be launched using the `Slurm <https://www.schedmd.com/>`__ scheduler.
      This backend does not rely on job accounting to retrieve job statuses, but ReFrame does its best to query the job state as reliably as possible.

+   .. versionadded:: 3.6.1
+      Support for the SGE scheduler.

 .. js:attribute:: .systems[].partitions[].launcher